 The dashboard also contains information about major IT projects (those that have budgets of $500,000 and over) that are to have funding requests presented during the 66th Legislative Assembly in 2019.
 These projects have presented business cases to, and have been ranked by, the State IT Advisory Committee.

-“Project Exploration” is a process through which ITD and agency staff preparing to conduct an IT project review its business case and technical information so that ITD can determine:
+“Project Exploration” is a process through which NDIT and agency staff preparing to conduct an IT project review its business case and high level technical concepts so that NDIT can determine:

 The State Information Technology Advisory Committee (SITAC) has three primary responsibilities, as described in ND Century Code (Chapter 54-59):